Welcome to Monmouth Comprehensive School, and to our website.

 Give full support to District and County activities where appropriate

 On the rare occasion it may be impossible to attend an instrumental lesson, the teacher concerned must be informed BEFORE THE LESSON either personally, or by leaving a note in the teaching room.
-Failure to adhere to these expectations may result in the lessons being discontinued.
-If more than two consecutive lessons are missed or three lessons in a half term, a letter will automatically be sent home to inform parents of students absence.
+Where possible lessons will be rearranged.

-Timetables will be displayed on the music lessons notice board outside Room 58 and will also be on the school website from September.
+Timetables will be displayed on the music lessons notice board on floor 1 PEA corridor and will also be on the school website once finalised.